Chase-Labs/taskshed/docs/datastores.md

 # Datastores

-Datastores store the tasks.
-At present, there are three supported datastore techniques that TaskShed supports:
+Datastores are the single source of truth for scheduled tasks.
+TaskShed currently ships with three datastore backends:

-* **In Memory**: Keeps the Task data in Python dictionaries and lists.
-This is useful for prototyping and testing, but does not have persistence, and shouldn't be used in production.
+* **In Memory**: Keeps tasks in Python data structures.
+It's fast and simple; useful for prototyping and unit tests, but does not have persistence, and probably shouldn't be used in production.
 * **MySQL**: Uses the awesome [aiomysql](https://github.com/aio-libs/aiomysql) library to create a connection pool to a MySQL server, and asynchronously executes commands.
-* **Redis**: Uses the equally awesome [redis-py](https://github.com/redis/redis-py) interface to the Redis key-value store.
+* **Redis**: Uses the equally awesome [redis-py](https://github.com/redis/redis-py) interface to the Redis key-value store using a Sorted Set for scheduling, Hashes for task payloads and Sets for groups.

+## Install

 In order to levearage a persistant datastore you'll need to install the additional dependencies, which can be done with: